sogno-platform/dpsim/docs/hugo/content/en/docs/Getting started/build.md

     $ cmake ..
     $ cmake --build . --target dpsimpy

+If you need other libraries that are not built by default, you need to target them specifically, for example if you need `dpsimpy´ and ´dpsimpyvillas´:

+    $ cmake --build . --target dpsimpy dpsimpyvillas

 To build everything run

     $ cmake --build .

+To use other libraries that are installed, use the relevant option defined in the CMakeList.txt files, for example for GSL below, and then build as usual:

+    $ cmake .. -DWITH_GSL=ON

 If you would like to use the Python package, it has to be added to the path.
 The following command adds the dpsimpy C++/Python package as well as the dpsim pure Python package.

     $ cd /dpsim/build
     $ export PYTHONPATH=$(pwd):$(pwd)/../python/src/

+If you are using `conda` or other ways to develop with environments, please keep in mind that this will become specific for your setup.
+For this case, from within the environment already active:

+    $ cd /dpsim/build
+    $ conda develop $(pwd) && conda develop $(pwd)/Source/Python && conda develop $(pwd)/../Source/Python

 To run jupyter lab